raulmarinperez/osbdet/README.md

   - spark3: Spark 3 installation, depends on: foundation
 ```
 ### Displaying the status of available modules
-The `status` option list all the available modules:
+The `status` option lists all the available modules:
 ```
 root@osbdet:~/osbdet# ./osbdet_builder.sh status
 The folowing list shows the status of all available modules: